hsemple/QGIS_Tutorials/source/spatial_data.rst

    :alt: Building a Virtual Raster in QGIS

-7. Right click on the layer called "Virtual" and select Properties.
+7. Right click on the layer named "Virtual" and select Properties.

 .. image:: img/virtual_raster2.png